aisong1/TheSeattleWeatherBot/README.md

 4. Create new accounts with Twitter and OWM.
     1. Apply for a [developer profile with Twitter](https://developer.twitter.com/en.html) using your newly created account and generate [API keys](https://developer.twitter.com/en/apps).
     2. Access your OWM API keys by logging in and navigating [here](https://home.openweathermap.org/api_keys).
+5. Make sure you have a working version of [Maven](https://maven.apache.org/install.html) installed.
+OS X usually comes with Maven pre-installed: check `mvn -version` in Terminal or run `java` to initiate install.

 ## Running locally
-1. Go to this part of the code in `SeattleWeatherBot.java`.
+1. Go to the following block in `SeattleWeatherBot.java`.
 ```java
 ConfigurationBuilder cb = new ConfigurationBuilder();
 cb.setDebugEnabled(true)